-You need to meet the admission requirements for the Toulouse Graduate School® and provide the department the following materials:
+You'll need to meet the admission requirements for the graduate school and provide the department the following materials:

-Limited financial assistance is available to help you pursue your education.
+Limited financial assistance is available to help you pursue your degree.
 These opportunities include working with professors as teaching assistants or on research projects.
 We also offer several scholarships.